mhagiwara/biology-study-notes/emperor-of-all-maladies.md

 * The number of hospitals and patients increased dramatically between 1940 and 1960, "victories of postwar medicine" helped, but cancer (the nation's second most common killer by 1926) still remained a black box
 * To cure cancer, doctor only had two options—surgery or radiation
 * In 1937, National Cancer Institute (NCI) was created after President Roosevelt signed an act
+* Anemia in Bombay was caused by lack of folic acid/folate—Farber wondered if administering folic acid can cure leukemia, which didn't work
+* Yalla Subbarao synthesizes folic acid from scratch, making variants (or "antifolate"), which Farber obtained

+## Chapter 3.
+"Farber's Gauntlet"

+* Farber used one of Yalla's "antifolate" to an ALL child (Sandler), which led to temporary remission